simcoder/map-api/README.md

  `

  - finding closest street(s)
-you can past this to  your browser or use postman you must give it a point of reference to find closest street(s) `http://localhost:3000/api/street/closest?x=1&y6`
+you can paste this to  your browser or use postman you must give it a point of reference to find closest street(s) `http://localhost:3000/api/street/closest?x=1&y6`